rozsazoltan/macos-hungarian-keylayout/README.md

 ## Uninstall

 - Navigate to the `~/Library/Keyboard Layouts` folder.
-- Find the appropriately named (`HungarianWinQwertz.bundle`) bundle file and delete it.
+- Find the appropriately named (`HungarianQwertz.bundle`) bundle file and delete it.

 ## License